Back to... Zip-Ada

 Source file : lz77.adb

--- There are three LZ77 encoders at choice here:
+-- There are four LZ77 encoders at choice in this package:

 --